Cuerpo de Fuerzas Especiales: History

-GAFE was created in 1986 as the "Fuerza de Intervención Rápida" (Rapid Intervention Force) to provide security for the FIFA World Cup soccer games in Mexico City.
+GAFE was created in 1986 as the "Fuerza de Intervención Rápida" (Rapid Intervention Force) to provide security for the FIFA World Cup games in Mexico City.
 France's GIGN trained the group in special weapons and counter-terrorism tactics.
 On 1 June 1990, the group adopted its most known name, GAFE, becoming a Corps (with division-sized formation) in 2013 as part of the expansion of the Army.
 It again changed its name from GAFE to Special Forces Corps in 2004.

 Eight years later (in 1994) the GAFEs saw action fighting EZLN guerrillas in Chiapas.
 There is scant public information about the operations in which they participated during that conflict.
 During the 1990s, the GAFE reportedly received training in commando and urban warfare from Israeli Sayerets and US Army Special Forces, which included training in rapid deployment, marksmanship, ambushes, counter-surveillance and the art of intimidation.
 It is also known that at some point several members were trained in the infamous US Army School of the Americas, in enhanced interrogation techniques and psychological warfare (Psy-Ops).

-Nowadays the army special forces continue fighting the war against drug cartels in Mexico.
-They have successfully captured many big drug leaders such as Benjamin Arellano Felix of the Tijuana Cartel, Carlos Rosales Mendoza of La Familia Cartel and Osiel Cardenas Guillen of the Gulf Cartel.
+The army special forces have continued operations against drug cartels in Mexico, including the capture of drug cartel leaders such as Benjamin Arellano Felix of the Tijuana Cartel, Carlos Rosales Mendoza of La Familia Cartel, and Osiel Cardenas Guillen of the Gulf Cartel.